Northern Ballet’s Cleopatra is a mesmerising production that beautifully illustrates the company’s strengths.

 The show takes the audience on a journey akin to wandering through an extravagant museum exhibition, effectively bringing ancient Egypt to life.
 Production and choreography – from the hieroglyphics projected onto the backdrop to the stances adopted by the dancers – combine to evoke the era in an absorbing spectacle.

 Choreographer David Nixon packs a lot into the narrative.
-Indeed, he must in order to portray the full story of Cleopatra and her rise as the Pharaoh Queen.
+This is necessary, of course, to portray the full story of courageous Cleopatra and her triumphant rise as the Pharaoh Queen.

-The legendary tale follows the power struggles Cleopatra – the last pharaoh of Ancient Egypt – faced with her brother during their joint rule.
+The legendary tale follows the power struggles Cleopatra – the last pharaoh of ancient Egypt – faced with her brother during their joint rule.
 His murder.
-Her liaison with Casear.
-Her further liason with Mark Antony.
-And, finally, her death as a result of the poison from an asp bite.
+Her relationship with Julius Caesar.
+Her love affair with Mark Antony.
+And, finally, her death as a result of poisoning from an asp bite.

 Antony and Cleopatra will always be known as one of theatre’s most extravagantly poetic pairings.
 Previous incarnations span the traditional Shakespearean tragedy to the iconic portrayal by Elizabeth Taylor and Richard Burton in the 1963 film.
 David Nixon’s ballet had a lot to live up to.

 In the publicity material for Cleopatra, David Nixon explains:

 “I’m portraying Cleopatra as a woman, a queen, a mother, a lover.
 I want the audience to understand her as a human as much as someone going to lead a country.
 She possessed a quality that could engage men and hold them, and I’m hoping to somehow create that kind of charisma, and at the same time let the audience know this was a woman who had children, who was trying to protect them.”

 For such an iconic role, then, the principal dancer must be assured and expressive, able to give a nuanced performance as Cleopatra grows from a young girl to a mature woman.